MarcusWasTaken/EU-4-Dev-graphs/README.md

 # EU-4-Dev-graphs
 A simple tool for displaying costs for embrancing an institution for the game Europa Universalis IV.

+## NOTE: This project is a work in progress, and merely a prototype

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>